Property · Last updated 2 June 2026

 • Building and contents insurance

-• Painting, decorating and property enhancements (when certified by the Town Planner)
+• Painting, decorating and improvements where certified by the Town Planner

 Capital Gains